kekse1/kekse1/README.md

 * [**`v3`**](#v3)
 * [**`lib.js`**](#libjs)

-All these projects are described on this page (here below) - click on the big, bold heading to open the GitHub repository pages (or their `README.md`s).
+All these projects are described on this page, here below.
+Click on a big, bold heading to open the GitHub repository pages (or their `README.md`s).

 ## [**`count.php`**](https://github.com/kekse1/count.php/)
 `The best PHP counter script in the world!1`